vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user.md

 }
 ```

-- `logout` - function for logout a user.
+- `logout` - a function for logging out the user.

-- `changePassword` - function for changing user password.
+- `changePassword` - a function for changing user password.
 This method accepts a single `params` object.
 The `params` has the following options:

     - `currentPassword: string`

     - `newPassword: string`

-- `loading: boolean` - reactive object containing information about loading state of `user`.
+- `loading: boolean` - a reactive object containing information about loading state of `user`.

-- `isAuthenticated: boolean` - checks if user is authenticated or not.
+- `isAuthenticated: boolean` - checks if the user is authenticated or not.

-- `error: UseUserErrors` - reactive object containing the error message, if some properties failed for any reason.
+- `error: UseUserErrors` - a reactive object containing the error message if some properties failed for any reason.

 ```ts
 interface UseUserErrors {